owncloud-archive/documentation/developer_manual/app/fundamentals/routes.rst

 .. sectionauthor:: Bernhard Posselt <dev@bernhard-posselt.com>

-Routes map an URL and a method to a controller method.
+Routes map a URL and a method to a controller method.
 Routes are defined inside :file:`appinfo/routes.php` by passing a configuration array to the ``registerRoutes`` method.
 An example route would look like this:

 .. code-block:: php